rikulo/rikulo-docs/docs/Views/Fundamentals/UI_Overview.md

 > Notice that we interchangeably use *screen*, *browser*, and *document* to represent the same thing: the visual area of the device that the user interact with.

-To remove a view from a hierarchy tree of views, you can use [View.removeFromParent()](api:view).
+To remove a view from a hierarchy tree of views, you can use [View.remove()](api:view).
 It also means the view will be detached from the browser, if it was attached.

-    view.removeFromParent(); //detach the given view from the hierarchy tree
+    view.remove(); //detach the given view from the hierarchy tree

 By default, [View.addToDocument()](api:view) will check if any DOM element ([Element](dart:html)) is assigned with id called `v-main`.
 If found, the views will be inserted into the DOM element.
 If not found, the views will be inserted right under `document.body`.